krebisz/DataAnalyser/Workspace Workflow.md

 Before starting a new ChatGPT workspace, prepare and upload the following files:

 A. Mandatory Files

-1. project-tree.txt
+project-tree.txt

-Generated using Generate-ProjectTree.ps1.
-Must reflect current and complete solution structure.
+Structural listing of the repository.

+codebase-index.md
+Auto-generated index of namespaces, public symbols, and file roles.

+dependency-summary.md
+Auto-generated structural dependency overview.

-2. MASTER_OPERATING_PROTOCOL.md
+MASTER_OPERATING_PROTOCOL.md

-Defines strict behavioral constraints for ChatGPT.
+Defines strict operational constraints for ChatGPT.
-Must be included in every workspace initialization.

-3. Project Bible.md
+Project Bible.md

-The authoritative architecture and subsystem definition.
-Updated only when architectural boundaries change.
+Architectural authority.

-4. Project Overview.md
+Project Overview.md

-High-level system-purpose and data flow summary.
+High-level system summary.

-5. Project Roadmap.md
+Project Roadmap.md

-Defines planned phase evolution.
+Phase and evolution guide.

+SYSTEM_MAP.md (if present)
+Human-authored semantic map bridging intent and structure.

 B. Optional but Recommended

 Solution ZIP / Package

-Created via Create-ProjectZip.ps1 or Create-DataFileReaderRedux-Package.ps1.
-Useful for deep structural review (though ChatGPT cannot extract file contents automatically).
+For deep reference only (ChatGPT cannot extract contents automatically).

 -------------------------------------------
 2. When to Regenerate Each File
 -------------------------------------------
-A. Regenerate project-tree.txt when:
+Regenerate project-tree.txt when:

-Any file is added, deleted, renamed, or moved

-Folder structure changes

-A refactor touches multiple directories

-(Most frequently updated artifact.)

-B. Update MASTER_OPERATING_PROTOCOL.md when:

-ChatGPT operational rules change

-A new workflow mode is introduced

-File-ingestion or modification rules evolve
+Files or folders change

+Regenerate codebase-index.md when:

+Public classes, interfaces, or namespaces change

+Files are added, removed, or renamed

+Regenerate dependency-summary.md when:

+New dependencies are introduced

+Layering or coupling may have shifted

-C. Update Project Bible.md when:
+Update SYSTEM_MAP.md when:

-Architectural boundaries change
+Subsystem boundaries change

+New execution paths are introduced

-New engines, strategies, or subsystems are added
+New extension mechanisms are added

-Core abstractions evolve

-D. Update Project Overview.md when:

-The system gains new visible capabilities

-Data flow or subsystem roles shift

-E. Update Project Roadmap.md when:

-A new phase begins

-A phase definition changes

-Long-term direction changes

 -------------------------------------------
 3. New Workspace Checklist
 -------------------------------------------

-Use this exact sequence when starting a new workspace:

-Run Generate-ProjectTree.ps1 → produce fresh project-tree.txt.

-Ensure the four architectural documents are current:

-MASTER_OPERATING_PROTOCOL.md

-Project Bible.md

-Project Overview.md

-Project Roadmap.md

-(Optional) Generate or locate the current ZIP package.
+Run all required generators.

+Verify architectural documents.

 Start a new ChatGPT conversation.

-Upload all files.

-Issue the command:
+Upload the full Rehydration Bundle.

-“Initialize workspace with the uploaded files.”
+Issue: “Initialize workspace with the uploaded files.”

-ChatGPT will reconstruct:

-subsystem architecture

-ingestion pipeline

-computation & rendering boundaries

-strategy layer mechanics

-UI/state structure

-naming conventions

-long-term development phase alignment

-The workspace is now fully rehydrated.
+Wait for confirmation.

 -------------------------------------------
 4. Workspace Refresh Checklist
 -------------------------------------------

-Use this when continuing development after making changes:

-Regenerate project-tree.txt.

-Update:

-MASTER_OPERATING_PROTOCOL.md (if rules changed)

-Bible (if architecture changed)

-Overview (if visible capabilities changed)

-Roadmap (if phase evolved)

-Upload the changed files.

-Instruct ChatGPT:
+Re-run applicable generators.

+Update documentation only if required.

+Upload updated artifacts.

-“Refresh workspace with the updated files.”
+Issue: “Refresh workspace with the updated files.”

-Proceed only after confirmation.
+Wait for confirmation.

 -------------------------------------------
 5. Document Authority Hierarchy
 -------------------------------------------

-When reconstructing the workspace, ChatGPT interprets documents strictly in the following order:
+When reconstructing the workspace, ChatGPT interprets documents strictly in this order:

 MASTER_OPERATING_PROTOCOL.md (operational truth)

 Project Bible.md (architectural truth)

+SYSTEM_MAP.md (semantic intent)

-Project Overview.md (high-level system truth)
+Project Overview.md (system summary)

-Project Roadmap.md (evolutionary truth)
+Project Roadmap.md (evolutionary intent)

+codebase-index.md (symbolic structure)

+dependency-summary.md (structural coupling)

-project-tree.txt (structural truth)
+project-tree.txt (raw structure)

-Solution ZIP (implementation truth)
+Solution ZIP (reference only)

-This hierarchy ensures deterministic, conflict-free behavior.

 End of Workspace Workflow.md